Anne Frank’s Friends: Photos of the Girls Who Lived

-Seven decades after Anne Frank and her family crept into their now-famous annex, and 75 years after a mother took a picture of her daughters and their friends playing in a small backyard in Amsterdam, LIFE.com offers these photographs — many of which never ran in LIFE — that Paul Schutzer made during his deeply personal 21,000-mile trek into the past.
+Seven decades after Anne Frank and her family crept into their now-famous annex, and more than three-quarters of a century after a mother took a picture of her daughters and their friends playing in the sun in a small backyard in Amsterdam, LIFE.com offers these photographs — many of which never ran in LIFE — made by Paul Schutzer during his deeply personal 21,000-mile trek into the past.

 — Ben Cosgrove is the Editor of LIFE.com